use-init/init/docs/usage.md

 	$ npm i -g bower

-No we need to install the GruntJS modules we want to use within the project and the components that are predefined:
+Now we need to install the GruntJS modules we want to use within the project and the components that are predefined:

 	$ npm i && bower i